 Note: If using a cordless system, scanning this bar code also causes both the scanner and the base to perform a reset and become unlinked.
 The scanner must be placed in its base to re-establish the link before any setup codes are entered.
-See Cordless System Operation beginning on page 3-1 for additional information.
+See Cordless System Operation (Voyager 1202g) beginning on page 3-1 or Cordless System Operation (Voyager 1202g-BF) beginning on page 4-1 for additional information.